markus7017/myfiles/shelly/doc/ShellyManager.md

 - Get a quick overview that all Shellys operate like expected, statistical data will help to identify issues
 - Have some basic setting actions integrated, which help to do an easy setup of new Shellys added to openHAB
 - Make firmware updates way easier - filter 'Update available' + integrated 2-click update
-- Provde a firmware download proxy, which allows to seperate your Shellys from the Internet (improved device security)
+- Provide a firmware download proxy, which allows to separate your Shellys from the Internet (improved device security)

 ## Overview